zombor/KOstache/README.markdown

 KOstache comes with a View_Layout class instead of a template controller.
 This allows your layouts to be more OOP and self contained, and they do not rely on your controllers so much.

 To use it, have your view extend the View_Layout class.
 You can then specify your own layout file by placing it in templates/layout.mustache.
-At a minimum, it needs to have a {{>body}} partial defined in it.
+At a minimum, it needs to have a {{&body}} variable defined in it.

 For specific usage and documentation, see: